The Ultimate Vancouver Packing List

 What should tourists do in Vancouver at night?

-As you’d expect given its size, this city has a wealth of after-dark cultural offerings, including symphonic performances at the historic Orpheum Theatre and dramatic productions at the Queen Elizabeth complex (see above for outfit ideas).
+As you’d expect given its size, Vancouver has a wealth of after-dark cultural offerings, including symphonic performances at the historic Orpheum Theatre and dramatic productions at the Queen Elizabeth complex (see above for outfit ideas).
 If you’re looking for something more intimate, moody lounges and craft beer bars are plentiful, too.
 When only dancing will do, head to Yaletown or Granville Street’s Entertainment District where chock-a-block options catering to different tastes await.

 What are the hippest restaurants in Vancouver?